grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 			* see notes for depot in scene edits below
 		* Chap 4; lines 743 to 777 (maybe a bit more) -- Shakes relating what happened at the depot after they left
 			* See notes for shakes reuniting after depot in scene edits below
-* [ ] there may be TOO much up and down from the control room.
+* [-] there may be TOO much up and down from the control room.
 Maybe consider ditching the control room in the sail and put it in the same room as navigation and sonar.
 	* Maybe all you need to do is remove the 'up' like: climbed into the control room, rather than: climbed up to the control room
-* [ ] Consider removing parts where Percy second-guesses herself.
+* [-] Consider removing parts where Percy second-guesses herself.
 	* Hard to say: on the one hand it contributes the tension by having her doubt the outcome of her decisions
 	* On the other hand, you could have Hemi do the questioning (gently) and have Percy be insistent that she's right.
 		* Might make for more interesting dialog
 		* and Percy is NOT always right, just most of the time.
-* [ ] Develop Gregory character more, especially since he dies.
-	*  Show some ties that brought that particular crew together?
-* [ ] have the junior crew call hemi 'boss'
+* [X] have the junior crew call hemi 'boss'
-* [ ] refer to Bastian, Gregory, and Owen as the 'deck crew'
+* [X] refer to Bastian, Gregory, and Owen as the 'deck crew'
-* [ ] There is never a reason to describe the race of a non-white character if you didn't have a reason to describe the race of a white character
+* [X] There is never a reason to describe the race of a non-white character if you didn't have a reason to describe the race of a white character
 	* Sometimes you do need to describe the CULTURAL background of characters (regardless of race)
 	* Sometimes the point of the cultural background is that the character has rejected it.
 	* Or if there's a default cultural background to the scenes of the book (there always is, it HAS to be -- you can't remove cultural background from your head)
 		* Then maybe for certain characters they are all about rejecting that default cultural background (punk rock)
-* [ ] make sure any compass bearing degrees references are oriented to the globe, not relative to the boat
+* [X] make sure any compass bearing degrees references are oriented to the globe, not relative to the boat
 	* Also see B's note on using bearings earlier
 * [X] make consistent whether numbers are written out or not
 	* I think I lean towards JUST using numerals.
 I don't love written-out numbers in text.